raimon49/pip-licenses/README.md

 ### Option: format

-By default, it is output to the 'plain' format.
+By default, it is output to the `plain` format.

 #### Markdown